≡ Menu

 Golden years

-The funny thing is I didn’t start this ramble to reinforce that equities eventually go up: so don’t worry, be happy.
+The funny thing is I didn’t start this ramble to reinforce that equities eventually go up: don’t worry, be happy.

 In fact I was going to highlight the latest data on how US equity valuations are getting into rarified air – truly Dot Com Bubble-type multiples.

 But like everyone else we’ve been saying similar all year.
-The US market has climbed onwards anyway.
+The US market has climbed on anyway.
+Even the Trump Bump seems nothing special on that graph above.

 I know it’s hard to imagine US stocks not being the only game in town.
 So it might be an instructive to read this Sherwood article about how gold has actually beaten US equities since the late 1990s.